 Mortimer Barn is a beautiful mix of weatherboarding and handmade bricks, with a glazed central feature and handmade clay tile roof.
-The simple and refined palette of natural materials gives a contemporary feel to the design, but still complements the rural village setting and has weathered beautifully against the mature trees and traditionally relaid hedges.
+The simple and refined palette of natural materials gives a contemporary feel to the design, whilst still complementing the rural village setting.
+It has weathered beautifully against the mature trees and traditionally relaid hedges.
 The Border Oak landscaping master plan also included wide grassy verges, further mature trees (provided by Border Oak client Majestic Trees) and newly planted hedges with split chestnut fencing.

-Upstairs the bridge landing looks back down over the glazed hallway and then leads to three spacious bedrooms, a study (or fourth bedroom) and two generous bathrooms.
-The master bedroom has a dressing area and ensuite and is tucked away at the rear if the property with low windows making the most of the views through the dancing canopies of the retained trees. '
+Upstairs, the bridge landing looks back down over the glazed hallway and leads to three spacious bedrooms, a study (or fourth bedroom) and two generous bathrooms.
+The master bedroom has a dressing area and ensuite and is tucked away at the rear if the property with low windows making the most of the views through the dancing canopies of the retained trees.